JlKhai/Responsive-Product-Preview-Card/README.md

-# Newsletter Sign-up Form with Success Message
+# Product Preview Card

 A 100% Rresponsive product preview card.

-# To start the server and open the app
+# To start and open the app

 - npm install
 - npm run dev